 - Two Urban electives (3 units each)

 The concentration in History/Theory/Experiments allows students to focus advanced coursework on experimental practices of architectural and urban history and theory.
-Students choose from advanced elective seminars that directly tie to work in the Experimental History Project (HTX), a lab that researches new historical and theoretical methods of inquiry into the built environment.
+Students choose from advanced elective seminars that directly tie to work in the History Theory Experiments (HTX), a lab that researches new historical and theoretical methods of inquiry into the built environment.
 Recent HTX exhibitions and symposia have explored race and racial justice; reconstructing immaterial aspects of historical architecture, such as sound and smell; methods for digitally scanning artifacts and spaces; and augmented reality, in addition to other digital applications, for bringing architectural history to life.

 Three electives in History/Theory (3 units each)